 Regarding lynching incidences involving American Negroes (1882 to 1960), let’s first address some myths that have proliferated over the last decade –mainly by way of the internet.

-More blacks were lynched in the South because that’s where most of the racist white people lived.
+More Negroes were lynched in the South because that’s where most of the racist Americans (white people) lived.
 Not true.
 The evidence, maybe not conclusive, but certainly powerfully suggestive, is that Negroes lynched most Negroes in the South.
-As for the large disparity in lynchings in the South compared to the North is mainly due to whites and blacks in the South living a far greater degree of geographic racial separation.
-In other words, when a black man committed a rape or murder in his black southern community, blacks had little desire to march – on foot – the black perp miles and miles to the white sheriff.
-The perpetrator was lynched by blacks.
-And, of course, blacks also would not have bothered to report the incident to the local white sheriff.
-When found dangling by white people, the lynched black became just another hanging black man, which was then reported in the local newspaper.
+As for the large disparity in lynchings in the South compared to the North, this is most likely due to Americans and Negroes in the South living a far greater degree of geographic racial separation.
+In other words, when a Negro committed a rape or murder in his black southern community, Negroes had little desire to march – on foot – the Negro perp miles and miles to the white sheriff.
+The perpetrator was lynched by Negroes.
+And, of course, Negroes also would not have bothered to report the incident to the local white sheriff.
+When found dangling by local Americans, the lynched Negro became just another hanging black man, which was then reported in the local newspaper.
 The Tuskegee Institute and/or the NAACP, would be notified of the incident through the newspaper … then, they would simply “apply” a reason for the lynching e.g. “arguing with a white man”; “trying to vote”; “acting suspiciously”, etc.

 Myth III: Americans lynched 3,446 Negroes between 1882 and 1968.
 Not true.
 The overwhelming majority of lynched Negroes were in fact lynched by fellow Negroes.
 Also, the 3,446 figure has been reduced downward –to under 3000. (source-pg 8)